drangons/entity_resolution_spark/README.md

 Step 5 : Filter the results based a threshold.
 A good threshold value can be determined by ROC curve if you have golden dataset.
 Else start with a lower threshold and experiment.

 Step6 : Transform the dataset to the form (idsrc1,idscr2,avg.score) and write the results.

+Refer spark_template.py for applying the algorithm in distributed system.

 Further development: